Forgiveness: Returning to Ourselves and Each Other

 A just and sustainable world depends not only on outer solutions but on inner capacities that help us live with difference, hold tension with care, and re-enter relationships without falling back into old patterns.

-It brings life back where something has frozen.
+Forgiveness brings life back where something has frozen.
+And it restores possibilities for our shared future.

 A Closing Invitation